netdata/netdata/collectors/python.d.plugin/bigquery/README.md

 The collector expects to read the credentials for a [service account](https://cloud.google.com/iam/docs/service-accounts) from a file defined in the collector configuration (see `credentials` configuration parameter).
-If this is not defined then auth will fallback to the `pandas-gbq` [approach](https://pandas-gbq.readthedocs.io/en/latest/howto/authentication.html).
+If this is not defined, then auth will fall back to the `pandas-gbq` [approach](https://pandas-gbq.readthedocs.io/en/latest/howto/authentication.html).

 ## Configuration